givebutter/laravel-keyable/UPGRADING.md

 #### Step 4.
 Set `keyable.compatibility_mode` to false

+A new configuration flag was introduced in the `keyable.php` config file on version `3.0.0`, it is called `compatibility_mode`, make sure to publish this package's config file to be able to access it.

+By default it points to an environment variable called `COMPATIBILITY_MODE`, but you can update it to whatever you need of course.

-Update your environment variable that points to `keyable.compatibility_mode` to `false`, this will instruct this package to only handle hashed API keys.
+Update your environment variable (that points to the new flag mentioned above) to `false`, this will instruct this package to only handle hashed API keys.